-The upcoming 17th International Oxford Symposium on Religious Studies is a forum for discourse and presentation of papers by scholars who have a particular interest in the study of religion.
-Canon Brian Mountford MBE, former Vicar of St Mary's Church and Fellow of St Hilda's College in the University of Oxford, will host the meeting.
+The Oxford Symposium on Religious Studies is a forum for discourse and presentation of papers by scholars who have a particular interest in the study of religion.
+Canon Brian Mountford MBE, former Vicar of St Mary's Church and Fellow of St Hilda's College at the University of Oxford, will host the 2020 sessions.

 You are invited to make a presentation and lead a discussion on an aspect of religious studies, or you may wish to participate as a panel member or as an observer.
 We will also host poster sessions.
 Your disquisition must adhere to an abstract of about 300 words approved by the Programme Committee of the Symposium.

 Keynote speaker is Dr Emma Percy, a member of the Faculty of Theology and also Chaplain and Welfare Dean of Trinity College.
 She has been active in WATCH (Women and the Church) for several years and is currently serving as Chair.
 Dr Percy was educated at Cambridge and Durham universities and was one of the first generation of women priests in the Church of England, ordained in the spring of 1994.
 She has served in chaplaincy and parish ministry for over 25 years.
 Before moving to Oxford she was Vicar of Holy Trinity, Millhouses, Sheffield.
 Her research interests include feminist theology, the theology of mothering and the theology of Anglican ministry.
 Her two most recent books are Mothering as a Metaphor for Ministry (Routledge, 2014) and What Clergy Do: Especially When It Looks Like Nothing (SPCK, 2014).